enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 ### Shopper-Users
 {:.no_toc}

-* Shopper-user should be able to log in
+* A shopper-user should be able to log in
-* Shopper-user should be able to sign up
+* A shopper-user should be able to sign up
-* Shopper-user should be able to access account
+* A shopper-user should be able to access account
-* Shopper-user should be able to log out
+* A shopper-user should be able to log out
-* Shopper-user should be able to edit information, email, and password
+* A shopper-user should be able to edit information, email, and password
-* When a Shopper-user performs an unsuccessful sign up, log in, or account information submit attempt, they should be presented with error messages that are clear, concise, and accessible to a 5th-grade reading level
+* When a shopper-user performs an unsuccessful sign up, log in, or account information submit attempt, they should be presented with error messages that are clear, concise, and accessible to a 5th-grade reading level
-* When a Shopper-user performs an successful sign up, log in, log out, or account information submit attempt, they should be presented with a clear success message
+* When a shopper-user performs a successful sign up, log in, log out, or account information submit attempt, they should be presented with a clear success message
 * A guest shopper-user should be able create an account with a password via an emailed link after checkout
-* A Shopper-user should be able to reset their password via a password reset form
+* A shopper-user should be able to reset their password via a password reset form
 * When a shopper-user attempts to view another user's order status, they should be shown an error

 ### Checkout